Snowflake DevOps¶

 The GitHub Actions workflow excerpt in the following example deploys a pipeline.
 The workflow authenticates with Snowflake by retrieving the needed values from previously configured secrets.

-To deploy the pipeline, the workflow executes the following two SQL commands with the snow sql
+To deploy the pipeline, the workflow executes the following snow git

-ALTER GIT REPOSITORY fetches the latest from the GitHub repository cloned to the
+pulls the latest from the GitHub repository to the clonedmy_git_repo

 branch of the repository.